meilisearch/documentation/guides/introduction/quick_start_guide.md

 ## Create your Index

 In MeiliSearch, the information is subdivided into indexes.
 Each [index](/guides/main_concepts/indexes.md) contains a data structure and the associated documents.
 The indexes can be imagined as SQL tables.
-But you won't need to define the table because MeiliSearch is <glossary word="schemaless"/>.
+But you won't need to define the table because MeiliSearch is <ClientOnly><glossary word="schemaless"/></ClientOnly>.
 In order to be able to store our documents in an index, we have to create one first.

 :::: tabs